A month of honor, remembrance, awareness and support

 Each November, the University of Central Florida honors and remembers our nation’s veterans with events throughout the month.
 The events provide the Central Florida community with opportunities to hear stories shared by veterans, learn about resources and programs available, and support local veterans’ causes.

 Ranked as one of the nation’s best universities for veterans and “Military Friendly” by G.I.
 Jobs magazine, UCF also provides student veterans with dedicated resources to aid them on their path to graduation.

-Below are a select number of activities coordinated by the UCF History department, in partnership with units across the university and community, for Veterans Month 2018.
-Click here for a printable schedule of events.
+Check back for activities coordinated by the UCF History department and the Veterans Academic Resource Center, in partnership with units across the university and community, for Veterans Month 2019.

 Veterans Month Events